 When the rainfall (which is a stochastic input, whose statistical distribution is specified in the simulation model) is insufficient, the lagoon or the river levels drop below acceptable levels (Min, in Figure 1).
-Then, the other ecosite (river or lagoon) can "lend" some of its water via a water transfer.
-Alternatively, and as a last resource, ecosites can also obtain water from the water table.
-However, there is a high economic and environmental cost associated with water pumped from the water table.
+Then, the other (river or lagoon) entity can "lend" some of its water via a water transfer.
+Alternatively, and as a last resource, it can also obtain water from the water table.
+However, there is a high economic and environmental cost associated with pumping water out from the water table, as it is associated with many future ecological problems.
 All the aquatic ecosystem ecological and economic variables or factors defined in Figure 1, and their trade-offs, are summarized in Table 1.